 Cold War Bunker

-During the height of the Cold War, in the 1950s and 1960s, nearly 50 bunkers were constructed across Canada.
-Their purpose was to shelter up to 8,000 officials in the event of a nuclear war, and they were commonly found in secure locations in a well-constructed federal building, such as the Nelson Post Office.
+During the height of the Cold War, in the 1950s and 1960s, 50 bunkers were constructed across Canada.
+Their purpose was to shelter up to 8,000 officials in the event of a nuclear war.

 Become A Member